-The Company's Policy and process for evaluation lays down a structured questionnaire (a set of positive assertions) to be used in the evaluation of the entire Board of the Company, Board Sub-Committees and Individual Directors including the Independent Directors.
+The Company's Policy and process for evaluation lays down a structured questionnaire to be used in the evaluation of the entire Board of the Company, Board Sub-Committees and Individual Directors including the Independent Directors.
 This Policy has been displayed in the Company's website www.adckcl.com.

-Using the parameters mentioned in the policy and process, all the evaluations has been carried out during the year.
-The Board Members had submitted their response on a scale of 0 to 3 for evaluating the entire Board, Board Committees and of their peer Board Members, including the Chairman of the Board.
-The Directors expressed their overall satisfaction with the evaluation process.
+Using the structured questionnaire the evaluations of the entire Board, Board Committees and individual Board Members including the Chairman of the Board has been carried out.
+The Directors have expressed their full satisfaction with the performance of the Board, Board Committees and the members of the Board.